houcinhadjaissa-cyber/Autopro/docs/PROJECT_LOG.md

 ## [Current Date] – Completed Wave 2 of SERVICE_BOOKING_SYSTEM.md
 - Covered scheduling logic, cancellation policies, service execution, and payment rules.
 - Next: Wave 3 of this file.
+## [Current Date] – Completed Wave 3 of SERVICE_BOOKING_SYSTEM.md
+- Covered staff management, integrations with other systems, dispute handling, and recurring services.
+- Next: Wave 4 of this file.